 But without a doubt, one of the highlights of the talk came when, while discussing this subject, Josep Aguilera stood up from his chair and exclaimed, “Well, I see a lot of pessimism here, but at Bòbila Aguilera we’re still standing, damn it!” — a remark that made everyone in the room rise to applaud, in recognition of our work, our years of craftsmanship, our perseverance, and our will to continue keeping alive in the future an activity as ancient as it is beautiful.

-Yes, it’s true that craftsmanship and the world of brickmaking have gone through difficult times, but Bòbila Aguilera has managed to withstand the blows through well-done work and by never losing its purely artisanal essence — the hallmark of our house.
-New optimistic winds are blowing, opening the door to a revival of craftsmanship and a renewed appreciation for what is handmade and locally produced, just as we see in other fields such as agriculture (organic farming) or the consumption of local products.
+Yes, it is true that craftsmanship and the world of handmade bricks have gone through difficult years, but Bòbila Aguilera has known how to withstand the blows through hard work and by never losing its purely artisanal essence, the company’s hallmark of quality.